namhyung/uftrace/doc/uftrace-record.md

 TRIGGERS
 ========
-The uftrace tool supports triggering actions on selected function calls with or without filters.
+The uftrace tool supports triggering actions on selected function calls (with or without filters) and/or signals.
 Currently supported triggers are listed below.
 The BNF for trigger specification is:

     <trigger>    :=  <symbol> "@" <actions>